girirajanlab/CN_Learn/README.md

 # Software Requirements
 Given the number of softwares/tools required to run the four individual CNV calling algorithms prior to running CN-Learn, every software/tool required to run CN-Learn end-to-end has been packaged into a Docker image.
-Prior to running CN-Learn, Docker must installed on the host machine.
-Follow the steps provided in the [instructions](https://docs.docker.com/install/) page for the specific Linux distribution installed on the host machine.
+If the user chooses to make use of Docker to run CN-Learn, Docker must first be installed on the host machine.
+Follow the steps provided in the [instructions](https://docs.docker.com/install/) page to install Docker for the specific Linux distribution installed on the host machine.
 Once the installation is successful, the following command can be run to test the installation.
 If successful, the following command will return the current version of the docker installed on the host machine.

 > **docker version**